Quantifying and Inducing Shape Bias in CNNs via Max-Pool Dilation: Experiments

 \subsection{Experiment 2: Adaptation Method Validation}

-Next, we evaluated our second proposal (Section~\ref{sec:proposed_adaptation}): the \textit{weight-frozen, Max-Pooling-dilated model} ($S_{\text{maxpool}}$-Model).
-We compared this model, which sets the \texttt{dilation} of all Max-Pooling layers to \texttt{2}, while all convolutional weights remain frozen.
-We compared its performance against the baseline T-Model (\texttt{dilation=1}).
-All other experimental settings, including frozen weights and 5-fold cross-validation, were identical to those in Experiment~1.
+Next, we evaluated our second proposal (Section~\ref{sec:proposed_adaptation}): the \textit{weight-frozen, max-pooling-dilated model} ($S_{\text{maxpool}}$-Model).
+In this model, the \texttt{dilation} of all max-pooling layers is set to \texttt{2}, while all convolutional weights remain frozen.
+We compared its performance against the baseline T-Model (\texttt{dilation=1}) under identical experimental conditions to those in Experiment~1, including 5-fold cross-validation.

-The results are presented in Table~\ref{tab:result3}.
-The $S_{\text{maxpool}}$-Model exhibited a clear shift toward shape bias: it improved accuracy on shape-oriented datasets such as \textit{MPEG-7} (+0.5 pp) and \textit{BTSD} (+1.7 pp), but slightly degraded performance on the highly abstract \textit{Sketches} ($-0.9$ pp).
-Conversely, performance on texture-dominant datasets dropped, most notably on \textit{Dogs} ($-12.8$ pp).
+The results are summarized in Table~\ref{tab:result3}.
+The $S_{\text{maxpool}}$-Model exhibited a clear shift toward shape bias, achieving accuracy improvements on shape-oriented datasets such as \textit{MPEG-7} (+0.5 pp) and \textit{BTSD} (+1.7 pp).
+In contrast, performance slightly degraded on the highly abstract \textit{Sketches} dataset ($-0.9$ pp).
+Consistent with this trend, performance on texture-dominant datasets declined, most notably on \textit{Stanford Dogs} ($-12.8$ pp).

-These findings confirm that modifying Max-Pooling dilation is a \textbf{computationally efficient way to induce shape bias} without retraining convolutional weights.
-While this configuration was less effective for abstract imagery (Sketches), the performance drop on texture-rich datasets reflects an expected trade-off confirming the model's reduced reliance on texture cues rather than a methodological limitation.
+Overall, these results demonstrate that dilating max-pooling layers provides a \textbf{computationally efficient mechanism for inducing shape bias} without retraining convolutional weights.
+Although this configuration is less effective for highly abstract imagery, the observed performance degradation on texture-rich datasets reflects an expected trade-off, indicating a reduced reliance on texture cues rather than a methodological limitation.